What it’s Really Like Working for Microsoft

 Like Google and other big tech companies, Microsoft’s headquarters in has on-campus retail shops and services, employee resource and social groups, and a shuttle and company bus fleet.

 Many Microsoft employees also love getting exclusive discounts on company products and other discounts on things, even like car loans and mortgages.
 Overall, employees give Microsoft’s benefits package 4.4 out of 5 stars on Glassdoor.

 CEO Garners Praise

-For the open positions Microsoft does have, it’s primarily looking for software developers and engineers, according to Dice.
+For the open positions Microsoft does have, it’s primarily looking for software developers and engineers.
 The skills most in-demand for new Microsoft hires include Microsoft Azure, and software engineering and development.

 Part of the reason is because the company is doing great.
 Under Nadella’s leadership, Microsoft stock tripled by September 2018 with an annual growth rate of 27%.
 But employees also like Nadella because of his role in changing the company’s culture.
 Nadella has focused on empathy, a growth mindset, and teamwork since becoming CEO.

 Employee Burnout and Office Politics